sonata-project/dev-kit/CONTRIBUTING.md

  - `UPGRADE-43.0.md`, containing the upgrade notes fetched from the major PRs.
  - `CHANGELOG.md`, containing the changelog of the major PRs.

-Push the new branch with a commit containing the modified files and "43.x-dev" as comment.

 #### Tagging the release

 Finally, a signed tag SHOULD be created on the newly-created stable branch and the release note MUST be filled.